 Laws aren’t concerned with the facility you’re working on, and whether it’s industrial or heavy civil.
 Instead, they set requirements based on who owns the project.
-Just look at prompt payment laws, mechanics lien and bond claim rights, and pretty much any other law that affects your right to payment on a job.
+Just look at prompt payment laws, mechanics lien and bond claim rights, and pretty much any other law that affects a contractor’s right to payment on a job.

-- Private construction
+- Private residential projects

-- State construction
+- State construction projects

-- Federal construction
+- Federal construction projects